 Can I remortgage early?

 Yes, you should be able to remortgage whenever you like.
 However, if you remortgage early, before your current agreement is due to end, you’ll most likely have to pay an early repayment charge.
 This is normally a percentage of the outstanding mortgage balance.

 Who can remortgage?

-If you feel your financial situation may make remortgaging complicated, talk to our partnered mortgage advisers from London & Country Mortgages Ltd. free of charge.
-They can help you find the right option for you.
+If you feel your financial situation could make remortgaging complicated, we’ve partnered with London & Country Mortgages Ltd (L&C)** to provide you with fee-free mortgage advice.
+They can help you find the right option.